 - 5mm solid aluminium cassette panel attached to aluminium rail system. - 100mm horizontal (floor level) mineral wool cavity barrier reinforced with wire.
-The cavity barrier sat on top of the insulation (i.e., did not break the insulation) and was not under compression. - 60-70mm clear cavity. - 100mm mineral wool insulation with plastic fixings. - 100mm solid concrete.
+The cavity barrier sat on top of the insulation (i.e., did not break the insulation) and was not under compression in a number of cases. - 60-70mm clear cavity. - 100mm mineral wool insulation with plastic fixings. - 100mm solid concrete.
 A hole was drilled through the concrete to determine the thickness, however, it could not be further determined what was behind the concrete without potentially compromising the integrity of the structure and causing damage internally.
 Please refer to Section 3 for further details.

-Figure 14.
+Figure 16.
 Location 2 areas inspected

 Location 2.1 was on the second floor below a window on the corner of the building.
 The windows have been installed into the original structural openings and, therefore, have not been moved to suit the cavity.
 Cavity barriers are not continuous either below windows or at slab level as they are interrupted by the cladding rails.
-The brackets centrally located along wider cladding panels, such as those under the window, are hidden completely, so are not open to the atmosphere.
+The brackets centrally located along wider cladding panels, such as those under the window, are hidden completely, particularly on the left hand side of Figure 17, so are not open to the atmosphere.
 The cavity barrier is broken where the fixing bracket passes through it.

-Figure 15.
+Figure 17.
 Location 2.1 horizontal cavity barrier around the corner